CS425-Assignments/Assignment-1/README.md

 I hereby declare that the work presented in this assignment is solely done by us and has not been copied from any unattributed sources.

 ### Feedback

-## Some Issues

-1. `http_server.cpp` : line 164, what if an error is encountered in join?
-2. `http_server.cpp` : line 132 & 150, what is error handling for send_message, have i done it right?
-3. `Makefile` does not have `http_server.cpp` so if it is updated, make does not update it, it's an issue
-4. `http_server.cpp` : line 204 : how to handle error?
-5. how to connect?